-Tags Attributes Description heap The root element. Пеар Element that references a Java class. class nome Class type (<classtype>)</classtype> name Unique identifier of the class. id · · superclass Identifier of the superclass of this class. object Element that references a Java object. object id Unique identifier of this object. class Fully qualified name of the class of this object. array Element that references a Java array. array id Unique identifier of this array. class Fully qualified name of the class of this array. elementsType Type of the elements of this array. length Array length. string items Element that references a java.lang.String literal. stringLiteral id Unique identifier of this object. class Id of java.lang.String class. field Element that references the field of an object or a class.
+Tags Attributes Description heap The root element.
+Element that references a Java class. class name Class type (<classtype>)</classtype> Unique identifier of the class. id Identifier of the superclass of this class. superclass identifier of the superclass of this class. object Element that references a Java object. object id Unique identifier of this object. class Fully qualified name of the class of this object. array Element that references a Java array. array id Unique identifier of this array. class Fully qualified name of the class of this array. elementsType Type of the elements of this array. length Array length. stringLiteral Element that references a java.lang.String literal.
+3th Inglitter at id Unique identifier of this object. class Id of java.lang.String class. field Element that references the field of an object or a class.
 11610 name Name of this field. id Object or Array identifier, if it holds a reference. type Type of this field, if it holds a base type. value Value of this field, if it holds a base type.